jeffsani/auto-nsc2e/README.md

 # auto-nsc2e.sh
 Author: Jeff Sani</br>
-Latest Update: 5/19/2022</br>
-Current Version: 1.0</br>
 Contributors: Matt Drown</br>
+Last Update: 5/27/2022</br>
+Current Version: 1.1</br>

 <img src="nsc2e.png" style="display:block; margin-left: auto; margin-right: auto;">
 <strong>Description</strong></br>
 This script automates data processing of all newnslog archives which is normally a tedious, manual process if you have many newnslog archives to process (normally up to 100 which is the default in nsagg.conf).
-This script will automate the use of the nsc2e utility against a list of ADC devices and iterate through the current newnslog and all archived files, process these in accord with the counters specified in the configuration file, combine them to a single file, and then download the resultant files to your host for further processing.  nsc2e is an application which converts Citrix ADC newnslog counter databases to a spreadsheet compatible tab delimited format so that data analysis can be performed more in-depthly.
+This script will automate the use of the nsc2e utility against a list of Citrix ADC devices and iterate through the current newnslog and all archived files, process these in accord with the counters specified in the configuration file, combine them to a single file, and then download the resultant files to your host for further processing.  nsc2e is an application which converts newnslog counter databases to a spreadsheet compatible tab delimited format so that data analysis can be performed more in-depthly.
 It was developed back in the day by one of the orginal NetScaler devs - Jeff Xu.
 Jeff if you are still out there, I hope this breathes new life into your much appreciated efforts.  nsc2e requires a conf file to indicate what specific counters should be processed as well as the target newnslog file to precess.
 You can also specify filters for these if you desire to exclude data such as only data on a specific interface.
 Some example conf files are included in the <a href="nsc2e/config-examples">nsc2e/config-examples</a> folder within this repo.  <p> ADC counter data is useful for a wide variety of applications such as historical usage, trending, or sizing.
 The other benefit of this script is that you can schedule it to run on an interval so that you have historical data for each device stored in a central location.
 By default, ADCs will purge newnslog archives once the file count is > 100.
 On a busy box, this might mean you only have a few days worth of sample data so you should adjust the script runtime  frequency accordingly if you want to get a full snapshot of data over a specific time interval.
 A cron job creation option is available in the init script for the automated setup.
 If you were looking for information that would be useful for sizing a pooled license or SDX platform resource allocation, you might be interested in looking at the following set of counters for example:
 </br></br>
 <table>
   <tr><td colspan="2"><strong>Network</strong></td></tr>